adaybujeda/crm-service-api/README.md

 `https://github.com/FusionAuth/fusionauth-jwt`

 ## Technical Notes
+**SQL injection prevention:**
+I am using JDBI3, using prepared statements under the hood.
+All user input is managed/sanitized by the JDBC driver.
+As well, I am not generating any SQL statements dynamically.
+These are the techniques that I know of to prevent SQL injection attacks.

+**XSS prevention:**
+As this is a pure back-end API, there are no measures to prevent XSS.
+In previous roles, we have implemented these measures in services that render HTML/JS or interact directly with the browser.

 **Resource Collections - Pagination:**
 I have left out collections pagination initially.
 This is for getting all users or customers WS.
 This will be a problem once the users or customer collection reaches a certain number of items.